-Our client, a Peterborough based self-employed consultant, was contracted by a large West Country-based food manufacturer and supplier to several big supermarkets to assist with the launch of a new vegan product range.
+Our client, a Peterborough based self-employed branding consultant, was contracted by a large West Country-based food manufacturer and supplier to several big supermarkets to assist with the launch of a new vegan product range.

 3-day payment of an invoice issued three months earlier